Get the worry-free services and expert support you need to form an S Corp in Arkansas today.

 A registered agent is someone who receives legal correspondence (such as service of process) for your company and is required for all registered Arkansas businesses.
 A registered agent must be available during normal business hours to receive legal documents and other official state communications.

 If you’re having a hard time locating a registered agent, our Registered Agent Service can serve in this role for you.
 Our registered agent service handles all of the required duties of a registered agent, ensuring legal documents are passed along in a timely manner and your business stays legally compliant.
+Furthermore, using a professional registered agent service can help you avoid the embarrassment of being served with lawsuit notices in front of customers or others.
 We can help you choose your Arkansas registered agent.

 Limited liability companies have members or managers and corporations have directors.
 These designations are important for the formation process.
 Your corporate board of directors or LLC members and managers will be responsible for most major decisions regarding business operations.
 They can be changed later on as the need arises.